lisaschubeka/GenDev2024/README.md

 The problem of trying to find a set of combinations that cover as many matches as possible can be reduced to the maximum coverage problem with some modifications.
 Instead of selecting at most $k$ subsets that cover as many elements as possible, streaming packages that cover the most games for a combination are iteratively selected until no more streaming packages offer games that are not yet covered.

-For this problem I have also chosen to use the greedy algorithm of the maximum coverage problem.
+For this problem I have also chosen to use the **greedy algorithm** of the maximum coverage problem.
 The reason is the same as the usage of the previous algorithm.

-To offer the users a variety of options, I have used a simple approach to generate a ranked list of combinations, by number of matches covered.
+To offer the users a variety of options, I have used a simple approach to generate a ranked list of combinations, by *number of matches covered*.
 This approach iterates through all the streaming packages, and in each iteration adds the ith package to the ith combination and starts with the greedy algorithm from there to find the combination that covers as many games as possible.

 # Further Improvements